What is a community hospital?

 - a limited number of invited community members.

-The committee provides local perspectives and advice on a range of issues relating to the project.
+The committee provided local perspectives and advice on a range of issues relating to the project.

 The community hospitals program is also informed by user groups and tailored engagement with identified key groups, including people with lived experience.